Sex and the City stars 'never friends'

 Sex and the City actress Kim Cattrall has said she has "never been friends" with the show's other stars.

-The 61-year-old, who played Samantha Jones, told told Piers Morgan's Life Stories on ITV there was a "toxic relationship".
+The 61-year-old, who played Samantha Jones, told Piers Morgan on ITV there was a "toxic relationship".

 The actress ruled out appearing in a third Sex and the City movie, and denied that her decision was down to pay or "diva" demands.

-Cattrall commented that Parker "could have been nicer" about the situation.
+Cattrall commented that former co-star Sarah Jessica Parker "could have been nicer" about the situation.

-After years of rumours of a feud, Cattrall told Morgan she couldn't recall the last time she spoke to the show's other main stars.
+After years of rumours of a feud, Cattrall told Piers Morgan's Life Stories she couldn't recall the last time she spoke to the show's other main stars.

 The actress said: "We've never been friends.
 We've been colleagues and in some ways it's a very healthy place to be because then you have a clear line between your professional life and relationship and your personal."